polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 systemctl start polkadot-validator.service
 ```

-Check the service’s status to confirm it is running:
+Check the service's status to confirm it is running:

 ```bash
 systemctl status polkadot-validator.service